jeffrey9977/Chinese-Discourse-Parser/README.md

-Chinese Discourse Parser implemented with transition based method
+Transition based Chinese Discourse Parser
 ===

 # How to run